 If you’re looking to spruce up your look but are not sure how to go about it, a simple but elegant hairstyle can make all the difference.
-Braids are one of the most versatile ways to wear your hair — braids can be sporty and young, they can be elegant and mature and they can even be the best of both worlds.
+Braids are one of the most versatile ways to wear your hair — braids can be sporty and fresh, they can be elegant and mature and they can even be the best of both worlds.
 The following are 12 types of braids that you can try the next time you feel like amping up your look:

 Simple Three-Strand Braid